 Step 3: Proceed to the relevant counter and clearly state your request for a passbook update or attestation.

 When visiting the bank for an update, always carry your original passbook along with your Aadhaar card and PAN card.
-If you’re updating your address, bring a recent utility bill (not older than as per the latest official guidelines) or other valid address proof.
+If you are updating your address, bring a recent utility bill, not older than three months as per RBI (2026) guidelines, or other valid address proof.
 Having these ready will expedite the process.

 If your residential address has changed, you must update it in your bank records and subsequently in your passbook.
 The bank will require a new address proof document.
 Once updated, request the bank to print the new address in your passbook and attest it.